I have to take off at least a few pounds or shop for a swimsuit. What would you do?

 I am HUNGRY.
 Which is fine because there is no food in the house.
 Except I have children.
 Who can still wear last years suit.
 Unless they starve.

 My son has a cough.
 Someone in my house has had a cough almost constantly since February, and it IS allergy season, but no one else has played on a sports team with a kid who, allegedly, has poison ivy and a secondary infection.
 WHO ALSO HAS A COUGH.

-I have three two pair of pants that fit.
+three two pair of pants that fit.
 One of them is worn at every edge.
 The zipper will not stay up on the other.
 Incidentally, they are mom jeans.
 Because.
 I AM A MOM.